| |

 race weekend.
 Alternatively bring your printed entry

-application form with payment (cash or cheque) on
+payment (cash or cheque) on

 Saturday morning to the timing/registration